-Sometimes, it’s not enough to appreciate other people’s fantastical ideas, and we want to create worlds of our own.
-However, everyone needs to start from somewhere before becoming the next J.R.R.
+Sometimes it’s not enough to appreciate other people’s fantastical ideas, and we want to create worlds of our own.
+However, everyone needs to start somewhere before becoming the next J.R.R.
 Tolkien.
-The resources in this section can help both new and experienced science fiction and fantasy writers form ideas, build civilizations and develop characters.
+The resources in this section can help both new and experienced science fiction and fantasy writers form ideas, build civilizations, and develop characters.

 If you have an idea for a story but aren’t quite sure how to expand on it, take a look at these three helpful tips.

-These ten helpful tips come from one of the most iconic and successful fantasy authors of all time.
+These 10 helpful tips come from one of the most iconic and successful fantasy authors of all time.
 From big-picture ideas to small but essential details, Martin covers it all.

 In some cases, it’s better to ignore what the critics say and write whatever you think is most compelling.
 This list goes over some of the genre’s most common unspoken rules that many writers could benefit from breaking.